Meet your Better Boob Team

 Courtney Miller, RN, BSN, IBCLC

-Currently on leave - no longer taking new clients until February 2026.
+Currently on leave - no longer taking new clients.

 Courtney Miller is the founder of The Better Boob Lactation.
 Courtney has been registered nurse since 2016 and is now an International Board Certified Lactation Consultant (IBCLC).
 Her passion for breastfeeding began after giving birth to her son in March 2019, and quickly realizing there wasn’t enough readily-available breastfeeding education and support – Now she says she has found her calling of helping moms and their families along their breastfeeding journey!
 Courtney regularly uses her personal breastfeeding experience, along with evidence-based research, to help educate and support the families she works alongside.